semitoneharmonies/hundo-leago/STATUS.md

 - Areas needing improvement:
   - Redundant “reset league to beginning” section
     → unnecessary given snapshot system
-  - Auction bid viewer:
-    - Shows bids from completed auctions (should be cleaned up automatically)
-    - Bids are not grouped by auction, making them hard to read
-  - Edit player section:
-    - Player name input only accepts one character at a time (bug)
-  - Commissioner edits appear in League History as raw data instead of readable messages
   - Additional commissioner controls desired so league adjustments can be made through the UI instead of editing code

 ---